chrisrobles/chrisrobles/README.md

 ## What to expect from me on GitHub

+I plan on uploading my **cheatsheets** here.

-I'm aspiring to be a better programmer by learning more about other programming languages and concepts.
+I'm aspiring to be a better programmer by learning more about programming languages and concepts.
 While I learn, I like creating cheatsheets to help me fully understand something and to reference in the future.
-I grab information from multiple sources including official documentation.

-I plan on uploading my **cheatsheets** here.
+I grab information that I find useful from multiple sources including official documentation.
+I don't plan on making them perfect or to teach someone not familiar with the language/concept everything they need to know, but more of a quick refence and some notes on trickier subjects.

 I hope uploading them will help somebody!
 Please feel free to submit pull requests to fix them up / add to them!